Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 where an effective Hamiltonian is defined as

 and $CSWAP_{12}$ is a gate exchanging the state of registers corresponding to $R_1$ and $R_2$ controlled on a single ancilla.
-First, we consider block encoding via the circuit given in \ref{eq:BE_KEO_separate}.
-The corresponding unitaries given by eqs.~\ref{eq:BE_separate_U_P},\ref{eq:BE_separate_U_G} are written as
+First, we consider block-encoding via the circuit given by Eq.~(\ref{eq:BE_KEO_separate}).
+The corresponding unitaries given by Eqs.~(\ref{eq:BE_separate_U_P}-\ref{eq:BE_separate_U_G}) are written as